james-priest/mws-restaurant-stage-1/docs/stage1.md

 **Figure 10:** Homepage: DevTools with device toolbar

 ### 3.2 Determine Breakpoints
-I started small and worked my was up, making sure each breakpoint transitioned smoothly to the next.
+I started small and worked my way up, making sure each breakpoint transitioned smoothly to the next.

 Each successful change in DevTools was reflected in the stylesheet I had open in my code editor.